 - Open the Command Prompt window by using the search feature in the taskbar and typing in command prompt.
 Then left-click on Run as administrator.

-- Type tasklist into the Command Prompt application to see the task list of applications other background processes currently running.
+- Type tasklist into the Command Prompt application to see the task list of applications and other background processes currently running.

 - Type in the following command: